freezingsaddles/freezing-teams/README.md

 # Freezing Teams

-Assign freezing teams based on individual performance at the start of the competition and optionally performance at the end of the last competition.
+Assign freezing teams based on individual performance at the start of the competition and optionally performance at the end of the last competition and optionally spatial locality of the team.

 ## Install scala build tool